lisaolson/pet-buddy/README.md

 # petBuddy
-Mobile app targetting dog owners who can match up their dogs with other lonely dogs near them so their dogs don't have to be home alone.
+iOS app targetting dog owners who can match up their dogs with other lonely dogs near them so their dogs don't have to be home alone.

 ### Tech Stack
 - Xcode 9.0